Tre White (basketball)

-Anthony "Tre" White (born January 28, 2003) is an American college basketball for the Kansas Jayhawks of the Big 12 Conference.
-He previously played for the Illinois Fighting Illini, the Louisville Cardinals, and for the USC Trojans.
+Anthony "Tre" White (born January 28, 2003) is an American basketball player.
+He played college basketball for the USC Trojans, Louisville Cardinals, Illinois Fighting Illini and Kansas Jayhawks.

 Early life and high school

 As a senior at Prolific Prep, White averaged 18.2 points, 5.8 rebounds and 4.3 assists per game.
 Coming out of high school, he was rated as a four-star recruit and committed to play college basketball for the USC Trojans over other schools such as LSU, Kansas, Illinois, and Oklahoma State.

 College career

 USC

 As a freshman in 2022-23, White averaged 9.0 points and 5.1 rebounds per game in 26 starts and was named to the Pac-12 Conference all-freshman team.
 After the season, he entered his name into the NCAA transfer portal.

 Louisville

 White transferred to play for the Louisville Cardinals.
 On January 30, 2024, he notched 29 points and 14 rebounds against Clemson.
 During the 2023-24 season, White played in 29 games with 26 starts, where he averaged 12.3 points and 5.9 rebounds per game.
 After the season, he entered his name into the NCAA transfer portal.